influxdata/awesome/docs/part-2/introduction-to-flux.md

 ## Flux Parameter Types Can Be Overloaded

 In many cases, a single parameter can accept arguments of multiple types.
-This is covered in detail in the case of the `range()` function below.
+This is covered in detail in the case of the [range() section]({{site.baseurl}}/docs/part-2/querying-and-data-transformations/#range) in the next section.

 ## Pipe Forwarding